evanseitz/cryoEM_synthetic_generation/README.md

 When you are done using the environment, always exit via: `conda deactivate`

 ### instructions:
-This repository lays out the file/folder structure needed to produce synthetic continuum datasets.
+This repository lays out the file/folder structure needed to produce customized synthetic continuum datasets.
 Please do not rename the internal folders here, as that they are referenced by several different scripts.
-Individual instructions for use are provided within each subsequent module.
+Individual instructions for use are provided within each subsequent folder.